DataCanvasIO/YLearn/docs/source/sub/causal_model/causal_model.rst

         :param iterable treatment: Name(s) of the treatment.
         :param iterable outcome: Name(s) of the outcome.

-        :returns: A valid instrumental variable set which will be an empty one if there is no such set.
+        :returns: A valid instrumental variable set that will be an empty one if there is no such set.
         :rtype: set